Slantwise convection and heat transport in icy moon oceans: Implications for the global ocean heat transport and ice shell thickness on icy moons

 For comparison with traditional convective parameterizations, which assume heat transport aligned with gravity, we evaluate the fluxes predicted by both the traditional scheme and the scaling laws developed in this study (Equations~\ref{eq:BR} and \ref{eq:By}), assuming constant ocean depth and vertical buoyancy contrast, with latitude taken at the bottom boundary.
-For the traditional scheme, we adopt the scaling from Equation~(3.10) of \citeA{gastine2016scaling}, which has previously been applied to icy moon ocean studies (e.g., \citeA{kang2023modulation}), and assume constant diffusivity across all latitudes, consistent with typical GCM implementations.
+For the traditional scheme, we adopt the scaling from Equation~(3.10) of \citeA{gastine2016scaling}, which has previously been applied to icy moon ocean studies (e.g., \citeA{kang2023modulation}).
 Our scaling predicts weaker heat flux at lower latitudes and a heat flux vector that lies between the direction of gravity and the planetary rotation axis, resulting in a net poleward transport (Fig.~\ref{fig:scaling}e, red arrows).
 In contrast, traditional GCM convection schemes assume transport strictly aligned with gravity (Fig.~\ref{fig:scaling}e, blue arrows), thereby underestimating the poleward component.
 At the poles, our scaling converges with the traditional scheme, with a pre-factor difference of less than 10\%.

-The predicted latitude dependence—increased vertical flux at high latitudes and poleward meridional flux—suggests that slantwise convection may play an important role in redistributing heat toward the poles.
-This redistribution supports the maintenance of poleward-thinning ice shells, qualitatively consistent with that observed on Enceladus \cite{beuthe2016ice,vcadek2019long,hemingway2019enceladus}, and highlights the importance of incorporating slantwise convection parameterizations in future global ocean models for icy moons.
+The predicted latitude dependence, with increased vertical flux at high latitudes and poleward meridional flux, suggests that slantwise convection may play an important role in redistributing heat toward the poles.
+If it dominates the heat transport, this redistribution would help maintain poleward-thinning ice shells on icy moons, qualitatively consistent with observations of Enceladus \cite{beuthe2016ice,vcadek2019long,hemingway2019enceladus}.